 1. Know your Potential Customer

 Like preparing for a marathon, the training and build-up are as important as the race itself.
 Identifying prospects and getting lead generation going in the right direction involves the same care and attention.
 Think about:

-- What does that customer look and what are their needs?
+What does that customer look like, and what are their needs?

 Getting these customer metrics accurate is the key to forming a solid layer to that upside-down triangle.
 Sales performance management (SPM) software is often seen to be more about tracking the trajectory of the sales rep, but there’s a good deal of supporting software that is rich with metric reports reflecting the performance of a product, as well as custom fields that help you break down the demographics of potential prospects.
 By creating customer personas before the meetings and negotiations kick in, you’ll come closer and faster to those more likely to be interested in what you’re selling.